 During the late 1740s, William Trent, an Englishman engaged in the fur trade with Ohio Country Indians, built a trading post at the headwaters of the Ohio River, where he and other English traders quickly prospered.
-Both the French and the British were keen to gain an advantage in the area; however, the French claimed it as theirs.
+The French and the British were keen to gain an advantage in the area; however, the French claimed it as theirs.
 In the meantime, the British colonies to the east often granted land indefinitely to the west, setting the scene for conflict.

 In the early 1750s, the French attempted to deny England access to the Ohio Country.
-On April 17, 1754, a French military force arrived at the Forks to find a small and undersupplied contingent of Virginia militiamen and laborers hastily trying to complete their own defensive works.
-Capturing William Trent’s outpost and chasing the men off, the French began to construct Fort Duquesne.
+On April 17, 1754, a French military force arrived at the Forks to find a small and undersupplied contingent of Virginia militiamen and laborers hastily trying to complete their defensive works.
+Capturing William Trent’s outpost and chasing the men off, the French began constructing Fort Duquesne.
 It was named for Ange de Menneville, Marquis de Duquesne, the Governor-General of New France from 1752 to 1755.

 The more impressive structure was intended to proclaim their possession of the Ohio Country to the British and local Indians.
-The French also captured several other English settlements in western Pennsylvania, which would eventually lead to the French and Indian War (1756-1763).
+The French also captured several other English settlements in western Pennsylvania, eventually leading to the French and Indian War (1756-1763).
 The French also began building a line of forts, including Fort Presque Isle on Lake Erie near present-day Erie, Pennsylvania, followed by Fort Le Boeuf, about 15 miles inland near present-day Waterford, and Fort Machault, on the Allegheny River in present-day Franklin, Pennsylvania.

 Two British expeditions, the first led by George Washington in the summer of 1754 and the second by Edward Braddock a year later, failed to dislodge the French from this site.
 Washington was with General Braddock in his second expedition.
 Braddock’s forces were part of a larger British plan to attack multiple French forts throughout North America simultaneously.
-Braddock’s troops tried to move quickly through the mountains to attack Fort Duquesne using the road Washington had built earlier; but, the roadbed was too narrow for the heavy armament and the roughly 2,400 men.
+Braddock’s troops tried to move quickly through the mountains to attack Fort Duquesne using the road Washington had built earlier, but the roadbed was too narrow for the heavy armament and the roughly 2,400 men.
 To increase his speed, Braddock made the fatal mistake of splitting up his troops.

 As Braddock and the first of his troops approached Fort Duquesne, the French and allied Indians attacked.
 Braddock and more than half of the 1,200 British men with him died.
-The remaining soldiers retreated and British troops buried the general near Fort Necessity, concealing the grave within the roadbed by marching over it to prevent desecration of the general’s body.
+The remaining soldiers retreated, and British troops buried the general near Fort Necessity, concealing the grave within the roadbed by marching over it to prevent the desecration of the general’s body.
 Braddock’s final resting place lay hidden until 1804 when workmen discovered a body reported to be the general’s.
 A monument constructed in 1913 marks the site over the re-interred bones of General Braddock.